SteamDatabase/RemoteControlDocs/README.md

 Runs the game corresponding to the supplied App ID (if it's installed).
 If the game isn't installed, it will be installed and a second request to play it must be called once installation has completed in order to run the game.

 ## Spaces
 'Spaces' in Steam Big Picture refer to different sections of the Big Picture client.
-Currently only a few spaces are known, but more will be added below as they are made known.
+Currently only a few spaces have been implemented.

 #### Known Space Mappings
 <table>